tobiasniehoff/imputation_plant_breeding/README.md

 ## imputation workflows
 The folder `imputation workflows` contains R scripts with which imputation can be done from within R. The scripts are reading in a parameter table that is stored in the folder `input parameter tables`.The scripts were written to work on a cluster with the lines in the input parameter table executed in parallel.
 Users without access to a cluster can test the scripts by modifying the R scripts at the positions indicated with **MODIFY_HERE** in the code.
+The imputation workflows will create a new folder for every replicate (row in excel input parameter tables).
+After a run is finished, its directory is deleted.
+The output of the workflows are .txt. and .xlsx files (read section 'Quality measures').

 ### R scripts
 The R scripts will create directories.
 Results are stored in a directory with the same name as the input parameter file and a time stamp.